sirko1990/csv_to_array/README.md

 ## Example
 - we have test file
 ![alt tag] (http://i.imgur.com/4HY41KR.png)
-- after the test file has beеn installed you can test it
+- when the test file has beеn installed you can test it
 ```
 $ php -d extension=csvtoarray.so -r "print_r(get_array_from_csv('/var/www/viewer/test_file/test.csv', array(2,5,7), ','));"
 ```